sunyatin/ASCEND/README.md

 - `run` the jackknife run
 - `A` the amplitude of the exponential function
-- `t` the rate of exponential decay
+- `t` the rate of the exponential decay
-- `c` the affine
+- `c` the affine term
-- `blockweights` the weight of the chromosome that was removed for the jackknife run
+- `blockweights` the weight of the chromosome that was removed from the jackknife run

 # Full example